|Page Type:||Trip Report|

 The climbing down to the V-notch was exposed and steep yet surprisingly secure with a little bit of cognitive work thrown at you every several moves.
 Getting across and out of the notch was a scary thing.
 That was a move that you would not want to fuck up.
 Basically we're talking about a biiiig step across a deep ravine to three moves of vertical laybacking in a finger-crack into an easy squeeze chimney out right.
 There are a couple of exciting moves right off the tee where your friends and family really don't want you to blow it.
 I tried to pull on twice before I felt like I had good enough odds at continuing along with my life but when I went for it I found that it was secure enough for a man that cannot crimp.
 If you wanted higher odds of going on to have a family and a home that you cannot afford you could place a couple of finger sized pieces and walk them up.
 After that it was just some more route finding to get to the milk bottle on Starlight which was indeed a bottle and which you should definitely stand on top of if you ever go.
 That was a unique summit.
 Very cool.
-Don’t drink milk become a vegan stop perpetuating genocide on people and animals.
+Don’t drink milk become a vegan.

 From the summit of Starlight I could see another party off in the distance summiting Thunderbolt.
 Other than the mysterious dawn child they were the first people I had seen all day.
 I waved at them but they didn’t see me.
 I mooned them.

 Getting from Starlight to Thunderbolt was a bit of a slog.
 I was tired, and it took me a while to pick the right route.
 It seems like there are several ways to do this.
 On the way up Thunderbolt I tried to stick to the slabs on the left hand side.
 They were pretty casual and took me straight to the top (1:10 PM).
 I eyed the boulder problem summit block and decided that I was going to be just fine in life without becoming intimate with it.
-From the top of Thunderbolt I looked back at the ridge that I had just climbed and I knew deep down that I was not a kook.
+From the top of Thunderbolt I looked back at the ridge that I had just climbed and knew deep down that I was still just a stupid kook.

 Somehow on the way back down to Underhill from Thunderbolt I ended up coming down a different way - a gully/chimney closer to the glacier side of the ridge.
 This did not feel as care-free but it also did not scare me enough to make me turn back.
 Eventually I traversed climbers left on sort of tenuous ground to reach the slabs that I should have already been on.
-It was exciting and dangerous and in retrospect I probably should have retraced my steps.
+It was exciting and in retrospect I probably should have retraced my steps.

 I had a small potato chip snack at the top of Underhill before sliding down the couloir.
 Descending the thing is like riding the Skyline Speed Slide at Water World with no water and a hundred or so bowling balls.
 Don’t do it with a partner or when anyone else is below because they will get pummeled with debris.
 Go slowly because you are tired and your brain isn’t working very well and because what awaits you at the bottom of the couloir is not necessarily something you want to go sliding into.

 It was a low snow year and the Palisade glacier looked like the mammoth mountain parking lot in late April without all of the G wagons.
 At the base of the couloir there was a steep bergschrund over a pretty deep crevasse.
-I being a millennial was of course totally unprepared for this and had no crampons or ice anything and I spent twenty minutes trying to kick steps into the vertical ice while I used a set of sharp rocks to help me downclimb the bergschrund.
+Being a millennial I was of course totally unprepared for this and had no crampons or ice anything and I spent twenty minutes trying to kick steps into the vertical ice while I used a set of sharp rocks to help me downclimb the bergschrund.
 When I was just above the crevasse I took a deep breath and peered down into the mouth of this gaping slit that was the last hurdle standing between me and something that was also not the ground.
 I pretended that I wasn't afraid of scary things and threw myself over the divide onto the icy Palisade glacier about a dozen feet below.
 For an instant I was a highly accomplished and universally feared special operative.
 Then I landed on my tailbone.
-Bond.
-James Bond.
+Bone.
+James Bone.

 It was just around 2PM when I got onto the glacier proper.
 Storm clouds were piling up quickly around the ridge and I was pretty happy to be down and alive.
 I'm not going to go into great detail about the descent - I do not remember it well and I have already taken up far too much of your time with this terribly onanistic account of a pathetic crisis of identity (A deeply American struggle.
 A Western European Anglo-Saxon cis-male struggle to choose life over being a total cuck.
 A kook.
 A gumby.
 A Jerry Jr.) - but what I will say is that crossing the glacier in late season is a bit scary.
 Just be careful and proceed with a lot of caution.
 It's thin in many places and there is often a raging river below the ice.